Skip to content

 Server_Prompt$ ssh userC@my_macintosh.local bbedit "sftp://userS@my_server.local"

-Your mac is your safe place.
+Your mac is your safe place, maybe.

-This primarily means setting BB_user and BB_host localling rather than on the server.
+This primarily means setting BB_USER and BB_HOST localling rather than on the server.

-Your hostname/ip can be surmised on from your SSH connection, so BB_host is optional, even though I set it manually in all my examples.
+Your hostname/ip can be surmised on from your SSH connection, so BB_HOST is optional, even though I set it manually in all my examples.

 First declare them locally: